- How to Engage Your Presentation Audience - Without PowerPoint

 Which PowerPoint Alternative Is Best for Your Next Presentation?

-The next time you have to put together a presentation, instead of just reaching for the safe choice of PowerPoint or Keynote, give one of these alternatives to PowerPoint tools a try.
+The next time you've got to put together a presentation, instead of just reaching for the safe choice of PowerPoint or Keynote, give one of these alternatives to PowerPoint tools a try.
 They're your best shot to help your presentation stand out and actually get people's attention.

 Editorial Note: This post was originally published in 2014.
-It has been comprehensively revised to make current, accurate, and up to date by our staff—with special assistance from Laura Spencer.
+It's been comprehensively revised to make current, accurate, and up to date by our staff—with special help from Laura Spencer and Sarah Joy.